 TEAM AWARDS: First place teams in each playoff group will be presented with awards for both the team and team members.
-Secondary team awards will be presented based on the number of entries in each division or playoff group.
+Secondary team awards will be presented using a pre-determined formula based on the number of entries in each division or playoff group.

-SPORTSMANSHIP AWARDS: One team sportsmanship award will be presented for each Championship division.
+SPORTSMANSHIP AWARDS: One team sportsmanship award will be presented in each Championship division.

 SCHEDULE CHANGES & MODIFICATIONS

-LIGHTNING: The NHFS lightning guideline will be used when lightning is witnessed by game or tournament officials within close proximity to tournament facilities.
-Participants will be asked to take shelter and the game will be suspended as per NFHS guidelines.
+LIGHTNING OR THUNDER DISTURBANCES: NFHS lightning guidelines will be used when thunder is heard or lightning is seen by game or tournament officials.
+Participants will be asked to take shelter in a building, car, or bus, and the game will be suspended for at least 30 minutes.